Table of Contents

 - 9 Medicinal Uses of Anise / Pimpinella anisum

 - 10 The Dosage of Pimpinella anisum

 Anise or aniseed (Pimpinella anisum) is a famous sweet spice similar to fennel and liquorice.
 It is used to flavour dishes, drinks, and candies.
 It is a Mediterranean plant belonging to parsley family but now grown all over world for its seeds.
 Anise is introduced and cultivated in India in Uttar Pradesh, Orissa and Punjab.

-Anise is used as an herbal medicine.
+Anise is used as a herbal medicine.
 It has expectorant action and is excellent for breaking up mucus in the body.
 The seeds are also used as home remedy for digestive disorders such as cramping in the bowels, colic and flatulence.
 It is very calming, soothing the nervous system and alleviating sleeplessness.

 Anise Tea is very effective way to consuming this herb.
 Know Anise Tea Recipe and Health Benefits in my post.

-An annual plant growing upto 0.3 to 0.6 m.
+An annual plant growing up to 0.3 to 0.6 m.

 Stem: Erect, branched, solid, round, jointed, striated, slightly rough or downy, and rises about a foot in height.

 Leaf: Feather shaped; lower leaves roundish, indistinctly 3-5 lobed, unequally toothed, and stand upon scored sheath-like footstalks; upper leaves divided into narrow, pinnated acute segments.

 Flowers: Small yellow-white, compound umbels; Calyx none.
 Petals inversely heart-shaped, nearly equal, inflected, white, about 15 mm long, and have a ciliate margin.
 They have small bristles on the outside and a long indented tip.
 Stigma subglobose.